zerzru/UsefulDB/README.md

 pip install UsefulDB
 ```

-Installation via the PIP may not work, so for now, I recommend downloading the archive of the framework and unpacking it into the folder you need
+Installation via the PIP may not work, so for now, I recommend downloading the archive of the utility and unpacking it into the folder you need

 <a name="bugreport"></a>
 # Bug report